 - Form 3508S, which is to be used for all PPP loans $50,000 and below.

 - Form 3508EZ, which can be used by borrowers who have not reduced salaries / hourly wages by more than 25% for any employee, and either did not reduce headcount during the forgiveness period OR certify they are unable to operate during the forgiveness period at the same level of business activity as before February 15, 2020 due to safety / health restrictions or guidance related to COVID-19.

 - Form 3508, which is to be used for all PPP borrowers who do not meet the criteria for Form 3508S or Form 3508EZ.

 What Supporting Documentation Will Congressional Bank Require for My PPP Forgiveness Application?

-Per SBA regulations, we are required to collect documentation supporting all payroll and non-payroll costs listed on the PPP forgiveness application.
+For PPP loans greater than $150,000, per SBA requirements, we are required to collect documentation supporting all payroll and non-payroll costs listed on the PPP forgiveness application.
 Per SBA guidance, see below for the supporting detail that is needed.
 Note that the guidance below is applicable to non-Schedule C filers, if you are an independent contractor or sole proprietor, please see the applicable FAQ that follows.

 For payroll expenses, borrowers should provide EACH of the following:

 - Third party payroll service provider reports documenting the amount of cash compensation paid to employees (this should be by employee for the Covered Period).
 Many payroll providers have PPP reports that can be generated automatically.

 - Tax forms (or equivalent third-party payroll service provider reports) for periods that overlap with the Covered Period or Alternative Covered Period including BOTH form 941s and unemployment insurance / wage contribution reports.